SkyeYXL/ecs/intl.en-US/Network/Network FAQ.md

 The 5 Mbit/s that you purchased applies to the outbound bandwidth.
 The inbound bandwidth for this instance is capped at 10 Mbit/s.

 -   Outbound bandwidth is consumed when data is sent from the ECS instance.
 The maximum outbound bandwidth of an ECS instance is capped at 100 Mbit/s or 200 Mbit/s regardless of whether the instance resides in a VPC or the classic network.
 The maximum available outbound bandwidth value depends on the billing method of the instance.
+For more information, see [Public bandwidth limits](/intl.en-US/Product Introduction/Limits.md)。
 -   Inbound bandwidth is consumed when data is transferred to the ECS instance.
 The maximum inbound bandwidth is determined by the outbound bandwidth:
     -   If the outbound bandwidth is less than 10 Mbit/s, the maximum inbound bandwidth is 10 Mbit/s.
     -   If the outbound bandwidth is greater than 10 Mbit/s, the maximum inbound bandwidth is the same as the purchased outbound bandwidth.